 Young carers: who are they and why do they need support?

 Young carers take on a lot of adult responsibilities.
-In this blog post, we look at what it means to be a young carer, how the impact can shape a childhood and what you can do to help.
+This Carers Rights Day, we look at what it means to be a young carer, how being a young carer can impact and shape a childhood, and what you can do to help this Christmas.

 Some children begin giving care from a very young age, and others become carers overnight.